Shapur II: Early campaigns and first war against the Romans

 the Romans even more than before.") broke the peace concluded in 298 between Narseh (293–302) and Diocletian (284–305), which had been observed for forty years.
 Most of the fighting during this campaign occurred in Roman Mesopotamia, where Roman fortifications impeded the Persian advance.
 Nevertheless, Shapur was able to take some forts, such as Vitra.
 Persian forces also devastated Armenia and captured and blinded the Armenian king Tiran, perhaps in 350.
 Shapur besieged the Roman fortress city of Nisibis in Mesopotamia thrice (in 338, 346, and 350) and was repulsed each time.
-During this campaign, the sole engagement between the sides' main armies was the Battle of Singara (modern-day Sinjar, Iraq) in 344, where Persian forces feinted a retreat and inflicted significant losses on the Roman army.
+During this campaign, the sole engagement between the sides' main armies was the Battle of Singara (modern-day Sinjar, Iraq) in 344.
 (Note: The date of the battle is disputed, and some scholars have suggested that there were actually two battles of Singara.
 See the references in Potter 2004 and Dodgeon & Lieu 2005.
-According to Potter, K. Mosig-Walburg conclusively demonstrated that there was one battle in 344 in the article "Zur Schlacht bei Singara," Historia 48 (1999): 330–84.)
+According to Potter, K. Mosig-Walburg conclusively demonstrated that there was one battle in 344 in the article "Zur Schlacht bei Singara", Historia 48 (1999): 330–84.)
+Both sides claimed victory but ultimately the battle was indecisive, with both armies sustaining heavy casualties.
 Neither side managed to achieve a decisive advantage, and an invasion of Central Asian nomads in the east forced Shapur to abandon his campaign against Rome by 350.
 These nomads were likely the Kidarites, who were threatening the Gupta Empire (320–500 CE) in India at the same time.
 After an extended campaign against the nomads, Shapur forced their king, Grumbates, into an alliance, thus gaining a new ally against the Romans.
 In particular, Grumbates's forces joined the Persians in the Siege of Amida in 359.